Skip to content

 What’s in Coconut Frosting?

-• Cream cheese – You’ll also need to know how to soften cream cheese for that same reason.
+• Cream cheese: You will also need to know how to soften cream cheese for that same reason.
+This will help add a creamy texture to the coconut frosting.

-• Vanilla extract & Coconut extract – Beautiful flavors that complement each other nicely and have a delicate balance of flavors.
+• Vanilla extract and coconut extract: Beautiful flavors that complement each other nicely and have a delicate balance of flavors.
 You could also use the seeds from a split vanilla bean if you prefer.

 How to Make this Coconut Frosting